General Election in numbers: Records broken and historic milestones

 The Conservatives have seen their largest ever drop in MPs from one general election to the next.

-The dust has almost settled on the 2024 General Election, with all but one of the 650 results declared.
+The dust has now settled on the 2024 General Election, with the final result from Inverness, Skye & West Ross-shire declared on Saturday evening.

-The final result is not due until Saturday morning, but the election has already broken several records and seen a number of historic milestones.
+Here are some of the key statistics from an election that broke numerous records and saw a number of historic milestones:

 – Lowest ever number of Conservative MPs